accoffin12/streaming-07-FinalMTA/README.md

 The New York City Subway system has 24 subway lines and 472 stations throughout Manhattan, Brooklyn, Queens, and the Bronx.
 Staten Island does not have a subway system but a ferry system and an above-ground train.
 The lines are listed in the chart based on their Line Reference.
 Some Lines do have local express services that share a line but stop at different stations.
 For the full MTA Subway Map view [Subway Map.pdf](Maps/Subway%20Map.pdf).

+In 2019 an average of 5.5 million people ride the subway weekly.
+According to the MTA the anual rideship is 1.598 billion people in 2019.
+There are seven numbered routes and 15 letter routes, not including the shuttles.
+The system consists of 6,684 subway cars and 665 miles of mainline track.

 | Line Reference | Line Name | Area of NYC |
 | ----- | ----- | ----- |
 | 1, 2, 3 | Red Line | Runs along the west side of Manhattan |